ItsRoy69/ChainActivity/README.md

 -   **Dynamic Pricing**: Integrate a price feed (e.g., CoinGecko API) to show accurate real-time USD values for transactions.
 -   **Pagination**: Implement "Load More" functionality for transaction history.
--   **Search Functionality**: The search bar in the UI is currently a placeholder or limited; wiring it up to view any address's activity (read-only mode) would be a key improvement.
 -   **Multi-Chain Support**: Currently supports Ethereum Mainnet, Polygon, Arbitrum, and Optimism.
 Adding more chains requires updating `ethereum.ts` and `chains.ts`.
 -   **Error Handling**: Better UI feedback for API rate limits or network timeouts.